magenta-cuda/wp-db-tools/readme.txt

 3. Diff Tool - Detail View

 == Changelog ==
+= 2.2.0.1 =
-= 2.2 =
+* fix a small bug with SELECT with multiple primary keys = 2.2 =
 * fix broken RegEx's which failed to match some SQL operations as it should
 * support logging SQL SELECT operations